 Summer in the garden at Mottisfont

+The plants here were chosen for their structure, scent and wide colour palette.
 Agapanthus, geraniums and peonies mingle with pinks, lilies, phlox and nepeta.
 The centres of the borders are a mass of soft blues, pinks and whites, whilst stronger yellows, oranges and dark pinks draw your eye along the length of the border.